Johny Placide

-Johny Placide (born 29 January 1988) is a professional footballer who plays as a goalkeeper for Ligue 2 club Bastia.
-Born in France, he plays for and captains the Haiti national team since 2011.
+Johny Placide (born 29 January 1988) is a professional footballer who plays as a goalkeeper.
+Born in France, he played for and captained the Haiti national team between 2011 and 2026.

 Club career

 Placide began his career on youth side with Le Havre and was promoted to the first team in July 2008 and played four games in his first season.
 He played in his debut match on 26 April 2009 against Grenoble.

 Placide joined Reims in January 2013.
 He made his league debut for the club on 19 January 2013 in a 1–0 away defeat to Sochaux.
 In July 2016, Placide was released from the club.
 He went on to play one season for Guingamp.

 On 31 August 2017, Placide signed a two-year contract with League One side Oldham Athletic.
 On 26 September 2017, he made his debut for Oldham Athletic in a 3–2 victory over Peterborough United.
 He made several important saves and was awarded the man of the match award for his performance.
 On 3 October 2017, Placide earned his first clean sheet for Oldham Athletic in a 1–0 victory over Crewe Alexandra in the EFL Trophy.
 On 17 April 2018, he saved a key penalty from Rochdale's Joe Rafferty to help his side secure a 0–0 draw.

 On 5 June 2021, Placide signed for newly-promoted Ligue 2 club Bastia.